TheresaLui/SelfHelpContent_v2/articles/microsoft.azuresecurity-microsoft-defender-sensor-issues-tsg/content-did-the-action-plan-helped-resolve-the-connectivity-issue--13.md

 ~~~

 This error points to a failure of communication with the MDI portal.
-We should advise the customer to ensure that all the pre-requisites ports are allowed.
+We should advise the customer to ensure that all the pre-requisites ports are allowed and ensure that communication is allowed in firewall and proxy. .

 If the log shows: